Canon G7 X Mark II vs Panasonic FZ2000

-The side-by-side display below illustrates the physical size and weight of the Canon G7 X Mark II and the Panasonic FZ2000.
-Three consecutive views from the front, the top, and the rear side are shown.
+An illustration of the physical size and weight of the Canon G7 X Mark II and the Panasonic FZ2000 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic FZ2000 is considerably larger (118 percent) than the Canon G7 X Mark II.
 Moreover, the FZ2000 is substantially heavier (187 percent) than the G7X Mark II.
 In this context, it is worth noting that neither the G7X Mark II nor the FZ2000 are weather-sealed.

-|1.||Canon G7 X Mark II (⇒ rgt)||106 mm||61 mm||42 mm||319 g||265||no||2016||699||latest||check|
+|1.||Canon G7 X Mark II||106 mm||61 mm||42 mm||319 g||265||n||Feb 2016||699||ebay.com|

 The size of the imaging sensor is a crucial determinant of image quality.
-All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixels in a sensor of the same technological generation.
-Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
+Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
 On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.

 Both cameras under consideration feature an one-inch sensor and have a format factor (sometimes also referred to as "crop factor") of 2.7.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.